 Take pictures of the items you’re trading in and head over to the “TRADE-IN” section of our site.
 Here, you’ll see a form to enter information about your watches and jewels and attach some pictures.
 After you’ve submitted the information, our specialists will have a look and get back to you with a list of what we’ll take and some rough estimates of the value.

 After you send in your trade-ins, you’ll receive credit towards a new watch from our site.
-Heck, maybe you’ll be able to afford one without paying an extra cent!
+Heck, maybe you’ll be able to afford Longines watches without paying an extra cent!

 It’s a great way to get what you want on your wrist faster and without spending as much.
 For more information on our trade-in process, visit the page for a step-by-step walkthrough.